WillStill/WillStill/README.md

-### I'm still really bad about making smaller commits.
+### I either make a ton of smaller commits, or one giant one.
+No execptions.